inside-track/dtspec/README.md

         generator: unique_integer
 ````

-We tell dts that this identifier is associated with the `id` columns of both
+We tell dtspec that this identifier is associated with the `id` columns of both
 the source and the target via:

 ````yaml